Food Allergy and Joint Pain – Is There a Connection?

 Over the past 10 years, I have treated thousands of patients with arthritic conditions.
 The most single effective therapies have always been diet and exercise.
 The paradox with exercise… It is harder to stick to if it flares up the arthritis.
 The problem with food…everyone reacts uniquely based on their own unique chemistry.
 But it only makes sense that if drugs can target inflammation as a treatment, why can’t food.
 After all, isn’t food a drug of sorts?

 I have found that medical research greatly supports this connection, but more importantly, I have found that patients get better after eliminating inflammatory foods from their diets.
+As a matter of fact, one of the quickest ways for these patients to feel better is to perform a fast or a liquid diet.
 What foods should we avoid to help recover from arthritis?
 Depends on the person.
 Everyone is unique.